algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 - Any feature that can be done using what's available should be culled (aka. no feature creep).

 - Output library must feel as native as possible to the target language.

+- Do not lower the performance of existing code.

 ## Impact on other teams